 Insect repellants can also help prevent other mosquito-borne diseases such as dengue and yellow fever.
 Even with these measures, taking an antimalarial drug (such as mefloquine, chloroquine, or atovaquone/proguanil) is necessary.

-Schistosomiasis is a common and potentially serious infection caused by a parasite that lives in fresh water in Africa, Southeast Asia, China, and eastern South America.
-Schistosomiasis can be prevented by avoiding freshwater activities in areas where schistosomiasis is common (see see Schistosomiasis).
+Schistosomiasis (see Schistosomiasis) is a common and potentially serious infection caused by a parasite that lives in fresh water in Africa, Southeast Asia, China, and eastern South America.
+The risk of schistosomiasis can be reduced by wearing footwear and socks when walking through water and by avoiding freshwater activities in areas where schistosomiasis is common.